crosen188/ibm-containers-interconnect-2017/1-ibm-containers-introduction.md

 ## Prerequisites

 Prior to running this lab, you must have a Bluemix account and access to a lab laptop.
-Instructions are available in [prereqs](https://github.com/crosen188/ibm-containers-interconnect-2016/blob/master/0-prereqs.md).
+Instructions are available in [prereqs](https://github.com/crosen188/ibm-containers-interconnect-2016/blob/master/0-prereqs.md) to create your Bluemix account, log into the Bluemix UI, and create a unique namespace.

 ## Task 1: Verify your environment